RNGDelak/ord-generalized/README.md

     return ord;
   }

+  //Important : etablish the well orderness of the number line.
-  function cmp(a, b) {
+  //without this, the number line will rather messy(no broken) function cmp(a, b) {
     if (a == Limit && b == Limit) return 0;
     if (a == Limit) return 1;